 British Airways strike | Walkout scheduled in one week

 Though negotiations have been ongoing, the labor union of British Airways employees has scheduled a British Airways strike to begin next week.
-The union is asking for more concessions on air travel perks and guaranteed employment.
+The union is asking for more concessions on air travel perks and employment.
 British Airways is asking for the union to accept cost-cutting measures.
 Either way, British Airways will need cash advance loans to survive the British Airways strike.

 British Airways strike plans

 The current plan for the British Airways strike is a 20-day strike, split into four 5-day chunks.
 The British Airways strike has been announced seven days before the first planned walkout.
 The strike will include “cabin attendants” and will ground many British Airways flights.
 The current dates for the British Airways strike are May 18 to May 22, May 24 to May 28, May 30 to June 3, and June 5 to June 9.
 This walkout will snarl air traffic in Europe, in addition to continuing problems with the Icelandic ash cloud.